© 2013 Elisabeth Murdoch College

 - Increased employment opportunities

-The VCAA strongly advice students to undertake 40 hours of structured workplace learning.
-This provides the opportunity for students to demonstrate competencies acquired on - the- job.
+This course requires students to undertake 80 hours of Structured Workplace Learning, 40 hours each year.
+This provides the opportunity for students to demonstrate competencies acquired on-the-job.

 Contribution to the VCE and VCAL

 On completion of the program students are eligible for four credits towards their VCE or VCAL certificate, two at units 1 and 2 level. and a 3 and 4 sequence.
-Students who successfully complete the year 12 Unit 3-4 sequence will be eligible for a 10% increment towards their ATAR as a fifth or sixth subject.
+Students who successfully complete the year 12 Unit 3-4 sequence will be eligible for a 10% increment towards their ATAR calculated using 10% of the lowest study score of the primary four.

 Further information on the increment process can be found on the VCAA website: http://www.vcaa.vic.edu.au/vet/general/recognition/vetcredit.html